luizbills/create-wordpress-sqlite/README.md

 - Create a new WordPress without webserver (apache, nginx, etc) or MySQL.
 - Setup an Adminer database editor with autologin
+- Start the webserver on other port with `./start-server.sh 3000` (e.g. 3000 is the port number)